mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 CloudFlare is an internet security service.
 It partly functions like a content delivery network (CDN).
 A content delivery network is a fancy term to describe a software networking technology which stores assets of a website like text, images, and other metadata locally for a geographic area.
 It speeds up user-side access to your website.
 CloudFlare also protects your website from unwanted threats like a distributed denial-of-service (DDoS) attack.
 For DDoS attacks, CloudFlare functions like a reverse proxy load-balancer against incoming web requests.

 Let's get CloudFlare setup now.
-Go to <a href="http://cloudflare.com" target="_blank">cloudflare.com</a>.
+Go to cloudflare.com.
 Create a new user account.
 It should then prompt you for your domain name.
 Continue by verifying your DNS records.
 Select a CloudFlare plan.
 I chose the free/basic plan.
 If all goes well, it should return CloudFlare name servers.
 Similar to my name servers pictured below.
 <img src="https://cdn.pbrd.co/images/21dTNXS7.png">

 Change your old DNS name servers to the new CloudFlare name servers.
 Once you make the change, allow up to 24 hours for processing.